tecdevel/what-happens-when/README.rst

 Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
 No skipping out on anything.

-This is a collaborative process, so dig in and try to help out!
-There are tons of details missing, just waiting for you to add them!
-So send us a pull request, please!

-This is all licensed under the terms of the `Creative Commons Zero`_ license.

-Read this in `简体中文`_ (simplified Chinese), `日本語`_ (Japanese) and `한국어`_ (Korean).
-NOTE: these have not been reviewed by the alex/what-happens-when maintainers.

 Table of Contents
 ====================